 The Roads Are a Potluck of Potholes

 The roads in Wisconsin rank near the bottom in the country for quality.
 You’ll find that a lot of northern states round out the end of that list.
-Our drastic temperature range throughout the year wreaks havoc on our roads, with potholes especially notable in the spring.
+The state’s drastic annual temperature range wreaks havoc on its roads, with potholes especially notable in the spring.

-Despite this, the state is filled with government employees and construction teams whose work helps make our roads better.
-Wisconsinites joke that our two seasons are “winter and construction,” because we have fewer months with optimal conditions for road construction to take place.
+Despite this, Wisconsin is filled with government employees and construction teams whose work helps make our roads better.
+Wisconsinites joke that our two seasons are “winter and construction,” because all construction work is consolidated into our few warm months.
 Honestly, though?
 I have experienced way worse elsewhere (I’m talking to you, Indiana).

 "Up North" is Reserved for Northern Wisconsin